ralna/RALFit/libRALFit/doc/C/howtouse.rst

     End Derivative Checker

-The reported table has few sections.
 The initial line indicates the storage option set for the Jacobian matrix.
 The first column after the equal sign (``=``), is the derivative returned by the user-supplied call-back, the column after the ``~`` sign is the approximated finite-difference derivative, the value inside the brackets is the relative threshold